mehulagg/gitlab/doc/architecture/blueprints/database/scalability/patterns/read-mostly.md

 #### Example: License data

 Let's introduce a canonical example: License data in GitLab.
-A GitLab instance may have a license attached in order to use Gitlab's enterprise features.
+A GitLab instance may have a license attached in order to use Gitlab enterprise features.
 This license data is held instance-wide, i.e. there typically only exist a few relevant records.
 This information is kept in a table `licenses` which is very small.

 We consider this read-mostly data, because it follows above outlined characteristics: